makersquare/admissions-challenge-2/README.md

-# Admissions Challenge - Making cookies
+# Admissions Challenge 2 of 2 - Making Cookies

 For this project you will be incorporating your JavaScript skills along with jQuery in order to build out a cookie baking app.
 Start by cloning this repository and reading through the pre-existing code - we've built out the HTML for you.